3450 Executive Assistant III

 Education/Experience: A high school diploma or the equivalent and five years of administrative support or secretarial experience or an equivalent combination of education and experience is required.
 Experience in maintaining, monitoring, and reconciling financial records and accounts is preferred.

 Skills: Excellent verbal and written communication skills are required; excellent interpersonal and organizational skills are required.
 Supervisory skills and the ability to train, assign work, and review the work of full- and part-time employees and student workers are required.
 Must have the ability to maintain cost center financial records and accounts and prepare complex financial reports.
-Keyboarding skills with speeds of at least 50 wpm are required.
+Keyboarding skills are required.
 A working knowledge of word processing and spreadsheet applications is required.
-Must have a working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department.
-Must know how to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain complex filing systems and records, and make mathematical calculations.
+A working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department is required.
+The ability to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain complex filing systems and records, and make mathematical calculations is required.

 1. Relieves the senior executive of operational and administrative details by planning and coordinating the implementation of policies and decisions, composing interpretive and/or directive correspondence, recommending changes in policies or procedures, and making administrative decisions on behalf of the senior executive when appropriate and within established guidelines or policy.

 2. Receives and greets University employees, students, and visitors, directing them to the appropriate offices or persons and providing authoritative information or materials for inquiries.

 3. Serves as a liaison between the senior executive and subordinate administrators by communicating and/or interpreting policy, planning decisions, and related information or documents affecting the subordinate administrative units within guidance from the senior executive.